sdbs-uni-p/JSONSchemaWitnessGeneration/README.md

 All results are stored at /home/repro/results in the container.
 To copy the results to the host system, use ``docker cp <containerID>:/home/repro/results .`` having obtained the containerID using ``docker ps``.
 If you use the ``--name`` flag, as explained above, you can replace the containerID with the chosen name.

-### Known Issues
+### Known Issues and Troubleshooting
-Due to partially undeterministic behavior of our implementation, a small deviation in results might occur.
-We only observed an issue with a single schema, o60883.json, in ``github/sat``.
-In a small number of cases, processing of this schema did not terminate in a reasonable time.
-In ``doAll.sh``, a timeout of 2 hours per schema is configured, resulting in a TimeoutException for that schema in these cases.
-We do not recommend executing ``run-JSONAlgebra.sh`` without configuring a timeout.
+Due to undeterministic behavior of Java datastructures in our implementation, a marginal deviation in results might occur.
+Specifically, we observed an issue with a single schema, o60883.json, in ``github/sat``: Infrequently, processing of this schema does not terminate in reasonable time.
+We added a configurable timeout in ``doAll.sh``, which causes a TimeoutException in these rare cases.
+Note that we do not recommend executing ``run-JSONAlgebra.sh`` without timeout enabled.

-While testing our reproduction package, we sometimes had issues with the availability of external resources during the build process.
-We provide pre-compiled binary containers on Zenodo, in case external resources are temporarily or permanently unavailable.
+We further provide pre-compiled binary containers on Zenodo, in case external resources should become temporarily or permanently unavailable.

+Should you run into other issues, we suggest the following approaches:
+  * Make sure that sufficient main memory is available on your system.
+  * Run the experiments with our tool single-threaded (which is the default configuration).
+  * Increase the configured timeout.